 Most business contracts of sale are subject to finance and unless you, as the buyer, approve or waive the finance condition under the contract by the due date, the seller has the right to terminate the contract.
 Before you approve your finance pursuant to the contract, you must obtain a letter of approval from your financier and preferably give a copy to your solicitor for their perusal.

-Here are some common pitfalls to look out for regarding letters of finance approval.
+Here are some common pitfalls to look out for with letters of finance approval.

-Most banks will provide their standard letter which simply states that your finance is approved.
+Most banks provide their standard letter which simply states that your finance is approved.

-A satisfactory letter of approval should be unconditional and should state the following:
+A satisfactory letter of approval should be unconditional and include the following:

 the correct name of the borrower